mreider/krems-obsidian-plugin/README.md

 2. Click "Generate new token" (or "Generate new token (classic)").
 3. Give your token a descriptive name (e.g., "Obsidian Krems Plugin").
 4. Set an expiration date for the token.
-5. Under "Select scopes", check the **`repo`** scope.
-This will grant full control of private and public repositories, which is needed for cloning and pushing.
+5. Under "Select scopes", check the following scopes:
+    *   **`repo`**: Grants full control of repositories.
+This is needed for cloning, reading, and pushing changes to your site's repository.
+    *   **`workflow`**: Grants permission to add and update GitHub Actions workflows.
+This is required if your push operations might create or modify files within the `.github/workflows/` directory of your repository (e.g., if the `krems-example` site you clone includes a workflow, or if you add one).
 6. Click "Generate token".
 7.  **Important:** Copy your new PAT immediately.
 You won't be able to see it again.
 8. Paste this PAT into the "GitHub Personal Access Token (PAT)" field in this plugin's settings.